-In my last employment, I designed RESTful APIs for telecom major company for 2 good years.
-In this post, I will be sharing my thoughts apart from normal design practices.
+In my last employment, I designed RESTful APIs for a major telecom company for two good years.
+In this post, I will be sharing my thoughts apart from standard design practices.
 You may not agree with me on a few points, and that’s perfectly OK.
 I will be happy to discuss anything from you with an open mind.

 REST defines 6 architectural constraints which make any web service – a true RESTful API.

 As the constraint name itself applies, you MUST decide APIs interface for resources inside the system which are exposed to API consumers and follow religiously.
-A resource in the system should have only one logical URI and that should provide a way to fetch related or additional data.
-It’s always better to synonymise a resource with a web page.
+A resource in the system should have only one logical URI, and that should provide a way to fetch related or additional data.
+It’s always better to synonymize a resource with a web page.

 Any single resource should not be too large and contain each and everything in its representation.
 Whenever relevant, a resource should contain links (HATEOAS) pointing to relative URIs to fetch related information.

-Also, the resource representations across system should follow certain guidelines such as naming conventions, link formats or data format (xml or/and json).
+Also, the resource representations across the system should follow specific guidelines such as naming conventions, link formats, or data format (XML or/and JSON).

 All resources should be accessible through a common approach such as HTTP GET and similarly modified using a consistent approach.

 Roy fielding got inspiration from HTTP, so it reflects in this constraint.
-Make all client-server interaction stateless.
-Server will not store anything about latest HTTP request client made.
-It will treat each and every request as new.
+Make all client-server interactions stateless.
+The server will not store anything about the latest HTTP request the client made.
+It will treat every request as new.
 No session, no history.

-If client application needs to be a stateful application for the end user, where user logs in once and do other authorized operations thereafter, then each request from the client should contain all the information necessary to service the request – including authentication and authorization details.
+If the client application needs to be a stateful application for the end-user, where user logs in once and do other authorized operations after that, then each request from the client should contain all the information necessary to service the request – including authentication and authorization details.

 In today’s world, caching of data and responses is of utmost important wherever they are applicable/possible.
 The webpage you are reading here is also a cached version of the HTML page.
-Caching brings performance improvement for client side, and better scope for scalability for a server because the load has reduced.
+Caching brings performance improvement for the client-side and better scope for scalability for a server because the load has reduced.

 REST allows you to use a layered system architecture where you deploy the APIs on server A, and store data on server B and authenticate requests in Server C, for example.
 A client cannot ordinarily tell whether it is connected directly to the end server, or to an intermediary along the way.